 Depending on what changes you wish to make you will need to come in with an application.
 Information on how changes will be processed can be found in our Applicant Guide Contents.

 Q12.
 How do I label my plant protection product?

 Our Labelling Handbook provides guidance on how to label your product, such as size, graphics, text etc.

 Q13.
-Why is the Great Britain (GB) reviewing plant protection products?
+Why is Great Britain (GB) reviewing pesticides?

 The aim of the GB Review is to ensure that the risk assessments underlying plant protection product authorisations continue to meet modern standards and help make sure that they continue to be used safely.

 If your application is for a new active substance or active substance renewal, the Assessment Manager will inform you of the start date.
 The Assessment Manager will also keep you informed of progress with your application and the intended meeting dates for the GB regulatory bodies when they are known.